Seeking a Healthier Relationship With Food & Your Body? - Cascade Business News

-Synergy Health & Wellness Offers Classes to Support Mindful Eating and Those Living with Diabetes
+Synergy Health & Wellness Offers Classes to Support Mindful Eating & Those Living with Diabetes

 Synergy Health & Wellness specializes in improving relationship with our bodies through its offerings of massage and nutrition therapies.
 The Synergy team includes two registered dietitian nutritionists who serve clients individually and in small groups.
 Classes are taught by RanDee Anshutz, registered and licensed dietitian nutritionist.